myIR, payments and more

-You can change between weekly fortnightly and a lump sum at any time during the year.
-You may wish to do this for budgeting reasons or because you have changes in your family or income.
-You can update your information in myIR, or by calling us on 0800 227 773.
+You can change between weekly, fortnightly and lump sum payment options at any time during the year.
+You may want to do this for budgeting reasons, or because you have changes in your family or income.
+You can update your information in myIR.

 If you choose weekly or fortnightly payments

-- Within four weeks after we receive your application we will send you a notice of entitlement which shows you how much you will receive and the date of your first payment.
+Within four weeks we'll send you a notice of entitlement which shows you how much you'll receive and the date of your first payment.

 If you choose a lump sum annual payment

-- In April, after the end of the tax year (31 March) we will send you a change of circumstances letter to confirm your family details.
+In April, after the end of the tax year (31 March), we'll send you a change of circumstances letter to confirm your family details.